-When it comes to dermal fillers, many California Skin Institute patients are surprised to learn just how versatile the treatments can be.
-Today, your CSI provider can use a wide range of filler treatments to address everything from facial volume loss, to reducing fine lines and wrinkles in a nuanced way that produces natural results.
+When it comes to dermal fillers, many California Skin Institute patients are surprised to learn just how versatile the treatments can be.* Today, your California Skin Institute provider can use a wide range of filler treatments to address everything from facial volume loss, to reducing fine lines and wrinkles in a nuanced way that produces natural outcomes.*

 There is good reason for this wide range of options; dermal fillers have become increasingly specialized, giving your provider more options for fine-tuning the treatment to your unique needs.* Let’s take a closer look at what’s driving these exciting innovations and what it means for you.

 The Changing Landscape of Dermal Fillers